 - The nearest airport, if you’re flying in, is in Oulu, which is ~130km to the north.

 If you’re an outdoors or nature lover, you’ll soon realize that its obscurity is part of what makes Kvarken Archipelago so special!
 And you’ll definitely want to include it in your travel plans to Finland!
 Just don’t tell anyone else about it!
 I was surprised I hadn’t heard of Kvarken since I love UNESCO World Heritage Sites, especially natural ones, but then again, I find that some of my favorite places on earth are ones that I haven’t heard of.

 Located along the west coast of Finland near the city of Vaasa, the Kvarken Archipelago, together with the High Coast of Sweden forms a transboundary site.
 It is one of only 46 marine World Heritage Sites!
 Not only that, but it’s also one of the best places in the world to witness land uplift!
 The land is rising so fast, that you’ll be able to walk to Sweden….well in 2000 years that is!

 Before visiting the Kvarken Archipelago, the best place to start is the Terranova Nature Centre located in nearby Vaasa.
 Here, you’ll get further geological information about the area and see which animals and birds you might be able to see on your visit.

-From there you’ll cross over the Replot Bridge, the longest bridge in Finland and you’ll visit Björköby, a harbor where boat rides to the other islands start.
+From there you’ll cross over the Replot Bridge, the longest bridge in Finland and you’ll visit Björköby, a harbour where boat rides to the other islands start.
 There’s also a viewing tower which is worth climbing which gives you a great overview of part of the area.
 There are activities here include bird watching, hiking, and cycling.
-There are also an whopping 5600 islands to explore.
+There are also a whopping 5600 islands to explore.